Tropical mixtures of star tree metrics: Basic definitions and main result

 \section{Basic definitions and main result}

 We begin by providing notation and basic definitions.
 We fix $[n]=\{1, \ldots, n\}$.

-\begin{definition} A \emph{tree on $n$ taxa} is an unrooted tree (i.e.~a connected graph with no cycles) with leaves labeled by $[n]$.
+\begin{definition} A \emph{tree} $T$ \emph{on $n$ taxa} is a connected graph with no cycles and with leaves labeled by $[n]$.
 We let $E(T)$ be the edges of $T$. \end{definition} It is well-known that trees are completely determined by their list of quartets, i.e.~subtrees spanned by four leaves.
-For example, quartet $(ij|kl)$ represents the subtree in Figure~\ref{fig:quartet}.
+For example, the quartet $(ij|kl)$ represents the subtree in Figure~\ref{fig:quartet}.